Leslie Mándoki: Dschinghis Khan

-Dschinghis Khan, where Mandoki was one of the six members, was the German entry for the Eurovision Song Contest 1979, finishing on 4th place.
-Mandoki performed on 15 episodes of the music show "ZDF Hitparade" with Dschinghis Khan between 1979 and 1982.
-Mandoki stated in later interviews that he was glad about his time with Dschingis Khan, although he felt unsure at the time about being in the group as he felt more at home with rock music.
-He has not taken part in the reunion of Dschingis Khan since 2015.
+Dschinghis Khan, where Mándoki was one of the six members, was the German entry for the Eurovision Song Contest 1979, finishing on 4th place.
+Mándoki performed on 15 episodes of the music show "ZDF Hitparade" with Dschinghis Khan between 1979 and 1982.
+Mándoki stated in later interviews that he was glad about his time with Dschinghis Khan, although he felt unsure at the time about being in the group as he felt more at home with rock music.
+He has not taken part in the reunion of Dschinghis Khan since 2015.

 Producer

 Mandoki is today a well-known music producer who has rented the Park Studios near Lake Starnberg.
 He has worked as a producer for many German and international acts, including No Angels, Phil Collins, Engelbert, Joshua Kadison, Lionel Richie and Jennifer Rush.
 He also worked as a musical director for commercials, with clients including Audi, Daimler and Disney.